smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 </function>
 ```

-> Note: The alternative solution describe how to refactor `SetDisplayLayout` and keep the same structure as earlier.
+> Note: The alternative solution describes how to refactor `SetDisplayLayout` and keep the same structure as earlier.
 Above solution to add a new parameter in `Show` RPC is more clean, which is why it's the primary proposed solution.
 Either way works and can be chosen by the steering committee.

 #### `Show`